frikyng/repo_for_repoChat/Documentation.md

 You need to identify these values if you plan to use information using the tree morphology, as it will help locate the soma and connect branches with each other.
 There’s a GUI available to help you find those called ROI_Filter.
 You can call it directly from the microscope_controller or use the core functions in command line.
 See “Fixing tree using the toolbox” in the manual.
 Although you can create the settings.txt file manually, I recommend to put the values in some columns in your labbook and then generate a settings file automatically using get_setting_file_from_table

-è ADD note on script handles
+***ADD note on script handles

 4.2.
-Once the spreadsheet updated, you can generate the batch setting file using get_setting_file_from_table(SPREADSHEET_NAME, TOP_FOLDER);
+Once the spreadsheet is updated, you can generate the batch setting file using `get_setting_file_from_table(SPREADSHEET_NAME, TOP_FOLDER);`

 4.3.
-You should verify
+You should verify the settings.txt file is correct and properly formatted.